 Over the years, Practical Sailor has conducted dozens of test comparing painted-on non-skid exterior coatings.
 We’ve also compared the heavy-duty textured mats, including faux teak and cork, that are applied with adhesive.
 Three long-term tests of these coatings and mat products are still ongoing.

 Here is a summary of what we found so far:

 For long-term use, a two-part polyurethane (LPU) paint with a textured additive will provide the most durable exterior non-skid surface.
 Among the two-part LPU paint kits that scored the highest in our past tests were Awlgrip Griptex additive (with Interlux Perfection) and polypropylene beads (with Epifanes LPU).
-Triflex Treadmaster was our top contender among the adhesive mats.
-Among the textured paint products, Durabak has since been eclipsed by Kiwigrip and Interlux Interdeck for durability.(See Do-it-Yourself Nonskid Options, PS November 2013.)
+Triflex Treadmaster was our top contender among the adhesive mats, although it had become extremely hard, almost brittle, after 10 years.

-The faux teak vinyl mats are very similar, and our long-term testing has not yielded any big losers or winners.
-The budget-priced Plasdeck and Permateek had slightly grippier surfaces in our test.
+We are also working on a 10-year update on faux teak vinyl mats.
+So far, the results are very similar, and our long-term testing has not yielded any big losers or winners.
+The budget-priced Plasdeck and Permateek had slightly grippier surfaces in our initial test.
 The thicker Dek-King and Flexiteek products were slightly cooler.
 Testers were also impressed by the cork infused Marinedecks grip and durability.(See Synthetics Go Toe to Toe, PS December 2015).